Lumi-supercomputer/LUMI-training-materials/docs/4day-20240423/notes_2_07_LUMI_Software_Stacks.md

     the letter "L" denotes that the module is loaded, but we'll come back to that later also.
 The letter "S" denotes a sticky module.

+    The screen above also shows `(D:5.0.2:5.2.0)` next to the `rocm` module.
+    The `D` means that this version of the module, `5.2.3`, is currently the default on the system.
+The two version numbers next to this module show that the module can also be loaded as `rocm/5.0.2` and `rocm/5.2.0`.
+These are two modules that were removed from the system during the last update of the system, but version 5.2.3 can be loaded as a replacement of these modules so that software that used the removed modules may still work without recompiling.

     <figure markdown style="border: 1px solid #000">
       ![module av slide 2](https://462000265.lumidata.eu/4day-20240423/img/LUMI-4day-20240423-software/LMODModuleAvail_2.png){ loading=lazy }
     </figure>